-Donald Trump has announced his intention to withdraw the US from the Paris Agreement – signed by more than 190 countries in 2015.
-How will this now impact both the US and the international effort to tackling climate change?
+Donald Trump has announced his intention to withdraw the US from the Paris Agreement which was signed by more than 190 countries in 2015.
+How will this impact both US and global efforts to tackling climate change?

 However, I don’t think it will have as big an effect on global emissions as you might imagine.
-Yes, the US is the world’s second-largest greenhouse gas emitter but I think the damage to international emissions was probably done when Trump got into the White House because as soon as he became president, everybody started to discount America’s pledge and Trump withdrawing from Paris doesn’t really change that.
+Yes, the US is the world’s second-largest greenhouse gas emitter, but I think the damage to international emissions was probably done when Trump got into the White House, because as soon as he became president, everybody started to discount America’s pledge and Trump withdrawing from Paris doesn’t change that.

-Having said that, I think there are a lot of reasons to believe that emissions reductions will continue in the US and that’s because a lot of action to tackle climate change is happening at the state level - not the federal level.
+Having said that, I think there are a lot of reasons to believe that emissions reductions will continue in the US and that’s because a lot of action to tackle climate change is happening at the state level rather than at the federal level.

 Who will be the biggest losers and winners from Donald Trump’s decision to come out of the agreement?

-Ultimately nobody can win from the world’s second-biggest greenhouse gas emitter pulling out of the world’s only multilateral agreement to address climate change.
-But thinking beyond climate change, in terms of soft power, global leadership and the international rules-based order, this does leave a leadership vacuum and we are seeing signals from China that there’s appetite for it to step up and fill that space.
-President Xi’s speech at Davos at the start of the year talking about defending the international rules-based order including the WTO and the Paris Agreement indicates that China is willing to assume a leadership role – which is in part opportunistic as it will be beneficial for China’s growing influence in the world.
+Ultimately no-one can win from the world’s second-biggest greenhouse gas emitter pulling out of the world’s only multilateral agreement to address climate change.
+But thinking beyond climate change, in terms of soft power, global leadership and the international rules-based order, this does leave a leadership vacuum.
+Indeed, we are seeing signals from China that there’s appetite for it to step up and fill that space.
+President Xi Jinping’s speech at Davos at the start of the year where he talked about defending the international rules-based order – including the WTO and the Paris Agreement – indicates that China is willing to assume a leadership role which is in part opportunistic as it will be beneficial for China’s growing influence in the world.

-The US is set to become the third country not in the agreement alongside Syria and Nicaragua.
-Do you think there is a political appetite for other countries to withdraw from the accord too?
+The US is set to become the third country, alongside Syria and Nicaragua, not in the agreement.
+Do you think there is political appetite for other countries to withdraw from the accord too?

 The US made a commitment of around $3 billion to climate finance, and across all aid categories, the US is the biggest donor in the world but these are voluntary contributions.
 There’s nothing in the Paris Agreement that forces the US to give that $3 billion.
 It’s been decided by previous US administrations, so that’s not a reason to withdraw from Paris, it’s just a reason to revisit your climate finance contributions if that’s what is bothering you.

-Donald Trump repeatedly said that withdrawing from the agreement would save US jobs and US taxpayers' money although the statistics show that twice as many Americans work in solar and wind than in coal.
-Does he have a case?
+Why do you think the US president said that withdrawing from the agreement would save jobs although the statistics show that twice as many Americans work in solar and wind than in coal?

 From the study he was quoting in his speech, he was cherry-picking one very particular and very unrealistic scenario to generate the numbers that he wanted and those numbers are highly questionable.
 There are around three million jobs in the US clean technology sector compared to only a couple hundred thousand in the coal sector and the clean technology sector is growing at 12 times the speed of the rest of the economy.
-So it doesn’t make a lot of economic sense to be hindering fast-growth, high-employment areas in favour of the low-growth, low-employment areas.
+So it doesn’t make a lot of economic sense to be hindering fast-growth and high-employment areas in favour of low-growth and low-employment areas.